-Ancient Post Alert!
-This entry was first published 13 years ago and contains technical information that may no longer be accurate.
+Ancient Post Alert This entry was published 13 years ago and contains technical information that may no longer be accurate.
 Proceed with caution.

 iframe.
 So we meet again.
 How is it that you’ve managed to survive for so long?
 Hiding underground for what seems like ages at a time, then suddenly uncoiling to reveal yourself and striking the unsuspecting Web developer from out of nowhere?

 I’m in the middle of a project right now that, for various reasons, requires one of these little beasties for displaying some remote pages.
 The

 What wasn’t so simple was getting it to display as intended.
 You can use CSS to cover almost all the bases with